 The PIONEER system is mainly protected as a trade secret as computational methods are complicated to patent and protect from infringement.
-However, our current patent portfolio comprises of two patent families related to PIONEER.
-Including a new patent family born in December 2021 with the filing of a European priority founding patent application.
-The first patent family is directed against a method for selecting a set of neoepitopes for treatment of cancer comprising the SLICE model used in PIONEER for epitope prioritization.
-As of December 31, 2021, the patent family is in its international phase and upon entry into national stages, we expect the family to lapse in July 2041.
-The technology covered by the new European patent family supplements the identification of neoepitopes with a system for identifying and utilising highly immunogenic hERVs (human endogenous retroviral sequences) and other, normally non-expressed DNA sequences found in the human genome.
+However, our current patent portfolio comprises of two patent families related to PIONEER covering some aspects that are important for neoepitope selection which are detectable for infringement.
+The first patent family is directed against a method for selecting and de-selection of neoepitopes for treatment of cancer comprising the SLICE model used in PIONEER for epitope prioritization.
+As of December 31, 2022, the patent family is in its international phase and upon entry into national stages, we expect the family to lapse in July 2041.
+The second family supplements the identification of neoepitopes with a system for identifying highly immunogenic epitopes from human endogenous retroviral sequences, or hERVs, and other normally non-expressed tumor specific epitopes found in the human genome and use these to treat cancer.
+This patent application is in international stage as of December 31, 2022.